 A design-build company combines the traditional areas of design and construction into one process.
 Working with a design-build firm eliminates the need to hire an architect and contractor.
 By utilizing one company to develop and execute a design, and carry out that design’s construction, the entire process is meticulous and straight lined.
 Allowing the client to establish one point of contact throughout the duration of the remodel, design-build remodeling allows for seamless communication between design and construction, ensuring no small request is overlooked.

 An Architect, typically hired from an architect firm, will take a client's requests and visions into consideration, and draw up plans accordingly.
 Since an Architect is solely focused on executing design plans, the process stops there.
 An architect is paid his or her fee, and then it is up to the client to hire a contractor.

 Why Choose Design Build Remodeling?

-Project Costs Another advantage to design build remodeling is a comprehensive understanding of budgeting from the beginning of the process.
+Another advantage to design build remodeling is a comprehensive understanding of the investment you are making from the beginning of the process.
 Often times when a project is taken to an architect, the plans are drawn up and agreed upon by the client.
 This can often lead to a discrepancy in project cost later down the road.
 Since the architect is a designer by trade and not always privy to the ins and outs of construction costs, the final budget can often come in higher than expected.
 Additionally, since your architect and general contractor are not part of the same company, lapse in communication are possible.